 Many adventure travelers consider themselves so resilient that they can get out of any backcountry jam.
 This bulletproof mentality leads many to scoff at evacuation insurance until they get in that untenable situation where they desperately need help.

-When a 7.8 earthquake jolted Nepal on April 25, 2015 Tusker’s group was within two hours of their destination, Everest Base Camp.
+When a 7.8 earthquake jolted Nepal on April 25, 2015 Tusker’s group was at 16,942 feet, within two hours of their destination, Everest Base Camp.
 The quake had taken 18 lives at EBC and avalanches wiped out lower elevation roads to Kathmandu and its airport.
-Tusker trip leader Mel Kaida didn’t immediately know how bad things were, but sensed they were stranded, but lucky to all be healthy.
-She contacted Tusker’s home office where Amy Frank Tusker Trail partner partner and head guide immediately contacted their medical evacuation partner, Ripcord Travel Services and began making evacuation plans.
+Tusker trekking guide Mel Kaida didn’t immediately know how bad things were, but felt the earth trembling and they were stranded, but lucky to all be healthy.
+She contacted Tusker’s head office at Lake Tahoe, USA where Amy Frank Tusker Trail partner partner and head guide immediately contacted their medical evacuation partner, Ripcord Travel Services and began making evacuation plans.

 Ripcord sent Al Bora, a former Marine to Kathmandu and an Evac plan was hatched.
-Mel was to lead her group 28 miles downhill to the Syangboche Airstrip where a helicopter could pick them up.
+Mel was to lead her group 28 miles downhill to the Syangboche Airstrip at 12, 402 feet, where a helicopter could pick them up.
 Al was able to find a Russian M-18 chopper to perform the evacuation.
 On April 29 the Tusker group was one of the first groups to fly out of the Himalayas back to Kathmandu airport then flew home.
 Ripcord’s team remained in Nepal delivering 11,000 kilos of food to remote villages near Lukla and Manaslu.

-Buying evacuation insurance is not so simple.
-There are many companies offering policies and rates are not standard.
+Buying an evac membership is not so simple.
+There are many companies offering insurance policies and rates are not standard.
 Some companies charge rates based on the countries you are visiting and there are many price variables depending on terrain etc. Ripcord simplifies its coverage with standard rates and only charges higher rates for Polar expeditions.

-Tusker founder Eddie Frank chose to partner with Ripcord and its medical affiliate Redpoint Solutions LLC because of its well established track record and a no altitude or mountaineering. .
+Tusker founding guide Eddie Frank chose to partner with Ripcord and its medical affiliate Redpoint Solutions LLC because of its well established track record and a policy of no restrictions for altitude or mountaineering. .
 If you have an emergency anywhere in the back country, for example, Kilimanjaro or Mongolia, they will evacuate you if necessary -- and fast.

 Ripcord has ten million worldwide clients and conducted evacuations on all seven continents.
 Its staff includes former special ops veterans and medical pros from Stanford Medicine located close to Ripcord’s headquarters in Northern California.

-Most travel insurers or credit card evacuation policies will only evacuate to the nearest appropriate hospital, but only after getting authorization by local foreign attending physicians.
-Ripcord provides rescue from point of injury to home hospital of the clients choice in the U.S. Ripcord also bundles trip insurance for things such as trip cancellation, interruption and lost baggage.
+Most travel insurers or credit card evacuation policies will only evacuate you to the nearest appropriate hospital, but only after getting authorization by local foreign attending physicians.
+Ripcord provides rescue from point of injury to home hospital of the clients choice in the U.S. Ripcord also bundles trip insurance for things such as trip cancellation, lost baggage and medical.

-Tom Bochnowski is Eddie’s go to guy at Ripcord.
+Tom Bochnowski is Eddie’s go-to guy, and partner at Ripcord.
 “Every Tusker client is is protected by Ripcord for rescue, whether for medical, political or natural disaster emergencies.
 It’s part of every trip they provide,” Tom said.
-“Tusker goes to very remote locations and their client’s safety is Tusker’s top priority.”
+“Tusker goes to very remote locations and their clients' safety is Tusker’s top priority.”

-Staying in touch is a key feature of Ripcord and has been beneficial to Tusker.
-When Ravi dislocated his shoulder on a Tusker Mongolia trek, Eddie Frank, a Wilderness First Responder, got Ripcord’s doctor on the satellite phone.
-While Eddie worked with Ravi’s dislocated shoulder, Mel was on the phone with Ripcord’s medical team who assisted with medical advice the shoulder.
+Staying in remote contact is a keystone feature of Ripcord and has been beneficial to Tusker.
+When Ravi dislocated his shoulder on a Tusker Mongolia trek, Eddie Frank, a Wilderness First Responder, got Ripcord’s Emergency doc on the satellite phone.
+While Eddie worked with Ravi’s shoulder, Ripcord’s doc advised him with on reducing the shoulder.
 Ravi was able to complete the trip.
-Without Ripcord’s medical intel, Ravi’s trip would have ended.
+Without Ripcord’s medical help, Ravi’s trip would have ended.

-Many of us don’t travel to remote locations because we worry what if something goes wrong and we’re stuck.
-It’s a real concern in a changing world, but there are ways to assuage the fear.
-Go with an adventure company who has its act together and who partners with a solid medical evacuation company.
+Many folks don’t travel to remote locations because they worry about being stuck if something goes wrong.
+It’s a real concern, but there are ways to assuage the fear.
+Go with an adventure company who has its safety act together and who partners with a solid medical evacuation company.